 Without governmental regulation, cryptocurrencies like Bitcoin, Ethereum, Tether, and thousands more, are purchased, sold, and traded securely through blockchain technology.
 Blockchains provide a secure, tamper-resistant record of transactions and tracks the type and amount of cryptocurrencies people own so they cannot be copied or spent twice.

 When you purchase cryptocurrency, youโll hear the terms โcoinโ and โtokenโ interchangeably.
 This is simply how crypto is referred to and measured.
-The coins and/or tokens you have can be used for the exchange of goods and services, like spending them at your local Starbucks or via Venmo, while others are designed for computer networks and financial tracking.
+The coins and/or tokens you have can be used for the exchange of goods and services, while others are designed for computer networks and financial tracking.
+Merchants like PayPal and Square have integrated crypto services, however widespread adoption for everyday transactions is still limited.ย

 As the world of cryptocurrency investing continues to grow, you may be wondering if you should participate.
 Read on to learn why investing in cryptocurrency is a great option for additional retirement savings, as well as how buy it and the potential risk involved.